icinganalysis/icinganalysis.github.io/content/basics/intermediate.md

 - Using computerized icing analysis tools
 - Preliminary ice protection system sizing

-## Discussion
+### Prerequisite: Select your toolset

+You are encouraged to run code to reproduce the examples used here.
+By doing so, you can build your personal and software capabilities and skills.

+Example calculations are provided here in the Python programming language, and using the NASA-provided LEWICE code.

+There are several reasons why you may choose to use a different toolset.
+See [Analysis Toolset]({filename}intermediate_toolset.md) for more details and options.

-### Every analysis is an approximation
+## Every analysis is an approximation

-And we can also say that every test is an approximation:
+We can also say that every test is an approximation:

 > In these procedures, simplifying assumptions are required to make analyses possible, imperfect simulations are required, and demonstration tests are not always